hsytkm/CsharpThreadVisualizer/README.md

 The number of execution threads sometimes exceeded the number of logical processors in Task Manager.

 Why?
-Because the `Thread.Sleep` method of the task?
+Because the contents of the Task is `Thread.Sleep` method.